MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/booking-timestamps.md

 ## Create timestamps

 Timestamps are created when a booking status is updated.
-This happens most often when field technicians update the sattus of their bookings from the Field Service Mobile app, though booking statuses can also
+This happens most often when field technicians update the sattus of their bookings from the Field Service Mobile app, though booking statuses can also be updated in the back office by dispatchers for example.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/scheduling-timestamps-mobile-status.png)

-they work offline
+> [!Note]
+> **Booking timestamps work when Field Service Mobile is in offline mode** without internet access.
+This means that every time a technician changes his or her booking status, whether to "traveling", "In progress" or a custom booking status, the timestamp documenting the status change is saved locally to the device, and synced to the server when internet access is resumed.

 ### Per Field Service Status